 To ensure consistent, uniform and accurate reporting of Treasury actions in FPDS, Treasury has established the reporting requirements in paragraphs (a) thru (d) of this subsection and developed guidance on how to avoid common FPDS reporting mistakes (e.g., reporting the wrong reference IDV).
-This guidance is available on the Treasury HUB.
-Additionally, OPE and third party vendors may provide Bureaus data and information reflecting potential FPDS errors (i.e. those not identified by FPDS) that BCPOs must ensure are addressed in a timely manner.
+This guidance is available at Treasury OPE SharePoint.
+Additionally, OPE and third-party vendors may provide Bureau's data and information reflecting potential FPDS errors (i.e., those not identified by FPDS) that BCPOs must ensure are addressed in a timely manner.